 Ems Pasta and Rolls (BAKED SPAGHETTI)

 Can you just scroll up again and look at those almost golden cheese roofing those pasta?
 Get your first bite the soonest this is served while those cheese are still hot fresh from the oven.
-You’ll love it as almost crispy.
-If Lachi’s gets the authority for Sans Rival, Ems gets for pastas.
-When you have tried the “Primera” Spaghetti, you’ll be torn between it and the “Baked” the next time.
+You will love it as almost crispy.
+If Lachi’s gets the authority for Sans Rival, Ems gets for pasta dishes.
+After trying the “Primera” Spaghetti, you will be torn between it and the “Baked” the next time.
 Ems started in Cotabato City in early 2000s.
 In fact, its front signage still has Cotabato before the “Ems”.
 The family decided to transfer in Davao and the Davaoenos since then are thankful for such exodus.
 Recite it with me, “Mille Grazie!”

 SERVICE: 8:30am – 8:30pm I BILL: 70p/serving I TRY: Lasagna I QUEUE: Long during snack time, lunch time and after school hours.
 Serving for 13 years with only one branch which is now in reconstruction for a second floor.
 By Summer, Ems will be branching out among NCCC Malls.
 “Bravo!”